hailin-du/Path-to-Data-Science/Chapter 3 Notes.md

 >
 > A Ducati is too expensive for me.

-#### `remove()` can only delete ONE single element at a time, if the element in the list appear mutliple times, you may need a LOOP to decide if you are going to delete all of them.
+#### `remove()` can only delete **ONE** single element at a time, if the element in the list appear multiple times, you may need a LOOP to decide if you are going to delete all of them

 ### Position always change when you are using `pop()` or `del()` [delete function]
 ***
 ***
 # 3.3 Organize A List
-#### List order is unpredicatble baaed on the input of a user, you can adjust the order
+#### List order is unpredictable baaed on the input of a user, you can adjust the order

 ## 3.3.1 Use `sort()` Function to Sort a List Permanently
 ```python